 In order to have a valid medical malpractice case, you must be able to prove that your baby’s birth injury was preventable and caused by negligence on the part of a doctor, nurse, hospital, or other healthcare professional.
 There are many different errors that medical staff can make that might lead to a birth injury.
 These include:

 Once you’ve noticed the symptoms of a birth injury, you’ll need to consider what caused it.
-If a doctor would have been able to prevent the injury by offering better care, you may have grounds for a medical malpractice lawsuit.
+If a doctor had been able to prevent the injury by offering better care, you may have grounds for a medical malpractice lawsuit.

 Before you speak to a birth injury lawyer about your next steps, it’s important to gather some key information that will help clarify the details of your case.
 To prepare for a legal consultation, you should gather the following: